 Arduino Connector is a software that enables communication between you Raspberry Pi and Arduino Create via the cloud.

 Once the set up is complete, just perform a reboot (Optional).
-You will now be able to reach your device from online IDE, write codes, include libraries in your code and upload the codes to your Pi.
+You will now be able to reach your device from online IDE, write codes, include libraries in your code and program Raspberry Pi using Arduino.

 For more Details, visit – https://create.arduino.cc/getting-started